 by Noah Eli Gordon

 Counterpath Press blurred the line between chapbook and trade edition with the release of the perfect-bound, 31-page collection Autobiography/Oughtabiography by Anthony Hawley.
-New Michigan Press followed suit with two 40+ page, perfect-bound chapbooks: Marc McKee’s What Apocalypse? and Rachel Moritz’s Night-Sea.
-The Cupboard, launching their quarterly pamphlet series dedicated to prose, published Jesse Ball’s Parables & Lies, whose near 70-pages of Baudelairean, Kafkaesque narrative allegories and absurdist fictions are everywhere on the cusp of bursting from the confines of the chapbook as we know it.
+New Michigan Press followed suit with two 40-plus-page, perfect-bound chapbooks: Marc McKee’s What Apocalypse? and Rachel Moritz’s Night-Sea.
+The Cupboard, launching their quarterly pamphlet series dedicated to prose, published Jesse Ball’s Parables & Lies, whose near 70 pages of Baudelairean, Kafkaesque narrative allegories and absurdist fiction are everywhere on the cusp of bursting from the confines of the chapbook as we know it.
 Texture Press released Edward Foster’s A History of the Common Scale, another of this year’s perfect-bound chapbooks.
-Toadlily Press published a perfect-bound, trade edition book called An Uncommon Accord, which collects under one cover chapbooks by George Kraus, Marcia Arrieta, Pat Landreth Keller, and Michael Carman.
+Toadlily Press published a perfect-bound, trade edition book called An Uncommon Accord: Poems, which collects under one cover chapbooks by George Kraus, Marcia Arrieta, Pat Landreth Keller, and Michael Carman.

 Feeling overwhelmed yet?
 Fret not.
 The scarcity of the chapbook is one of its key delights.
 Of course, the sheer abundance of chapbooks published each year prevents anyone from having a complete handle on the scene, but the truth is there is no handle, no single scene; we’re faced with micro-communities that constellate around particular aesthetics and social ties.
 This is postmodern pluralism at its height—the prismatic way a fly sees the world.
 Buzz!
 Buzz!
 Happy New Year.